-What to Do if You Think You've Been Exposed to Asbestos?
+Things To Do if You Think You have been Exposed to Asbestos

 Posted in Asbestos Removal, on January 14, 2022

 Anyone can be at risk of being exposed to asbestos.
 Regular asbestos testing in Toronto continues to uncover the mineral in many households today, as the fibres were a popular component in the construction of both commercial and residential buildings, especially those built between 1950 and 1980.
 To avoid the risk of exposure, asbestos abatement in Toronto is imperative, which should always be conducted by professionals, since addressing the issue independently can be quite dangerous.

 Being exposed to asbestos fibres can result in a number of serious long-term health conditions such as mesothelioma, which is a type of cancer that can form in the lungs as a result of inhaling the mineral.
 The scary part about asbestos exposure is that the actual exposure event isn’t quite evident, as it can take up to 10 to 40 years for symptoms to appear.

 At Canada’s Restoration Services, we offer careful inspections and 3rd party asbestos testing in Toronto.
 If asbestos is confirmed, our comprehensive and strategic asbestos containment procedure prevents friable fibres from going airborne to minimize the potential exposure.
 Following asbestos abatement in Toronto, we will also handle disposal strategically according to safety procedures and regional mandates.

 If you’re concerned about the risk of asbestos exposure on your property, it’s important to assess your health before moving forward with full asbestos abatement in Toronto.

 Identifying The Risk With Asbestos Testing in Toronto